 - This is the PowerShell script that your Hosted Exchange provider must run in order to obtain that PublicFolderRootEntryId:

 Get-PublicFolder "\the path of the PF" | fl entryid*Note: Record the output of this script.
 This needs to be entered under the MigrationWiz project's Advanced Options (as indicated in the MigrationWiz Steps section below).

 - Create a customer.
 KB005421

-- Create the Source and Destination endpoints (select Exchange Server Public Folder for the source endpoint, and Office 365 for the destination endpoint).
+- Create the Source and Destination Endpoints (select Exchange Server Public Folder for the Source Endpoint, and Exchange Server Public Folder for the Destination Endpoint).
 KB005427

 - Set up the project (create a Public Folder project/name the project and select the MSPComplete customer/select the source endpoint/select the destination endpoint).

 - Add Public Folders.
 To understand how pricing works, refer to KB004863.

 - Select Add/Quick Add and enter a forward slash ( / ) within the field labeled Root Folder Path.
 KB004914